About Us

 To maintain a superior level of service, ACCMA practitioners are afforded the opportunity to participate in both national and international conferences, engage in regular case studies, partake in continuous professional development, and foster international collaborations.
 These avenues enable them to stay abreast of the latest advancements in their field, thereby augmenting their skills and knowledge to ensure the delivery of exceptional healthcare services.

-ACCMA actively collaborates with the Chinese Medicine and Acupuncture Association of Africa (CMAAA) and the Complementary Medicine: Education and Research to advance public health initiatives in South Africa.
+ACCMA actively collaborates with the Chinese Medicine and Acupuncture Association of Africa (CMAAA) to advance public health initiatives in South Africa.
 This collaborative effort aims to foster collaboration among these organisations, leveraging their respective expertise and resources to contribute to the promotion of health and well-being in the region.
-By engaging with CMAAA and participating in initiatives supported by the Complementary Medicine: Education and Research, ACCMA seeks to enhance its impact on public health through the dissemination of knowledge, research, and the integration of complementary medicine practices.
+By engaging with CMAAA and participating in initiatives supported by research and publications, ACCMA seeks to enhance its impact on public health through the dissemination of knowledge, research, and the integration of complementary medicine practices.
 This collaborative approach underscores ACCMA's commitment to comprehensive and holistic healthcare solutions in South Africa.

 PhD, MMed, MB